A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Conclusions

-In conclusion, we show that using the valence density instead of the all-electron density enables us to create a model for Pauli exchange-repulsion using a single universal fitted parameter: the anisotropic valence density overlap (AVDO) model.
-The AVDO model achieves sub-kcal/mol accuracy for near equilibrium dimers, even for molecules containing ``atom types'' that are absent from its training dataset and evidence suggests that the AVDO model is applicable to larger molecules as well.
+In summary, we show that using a partial valence density instead of the all-electron density enables us to create a model for Pauli exchange-repulsion using two universal fitted parameters: the anisotropic valence density overlap (AVDO) model.
+The AVDO model achieves sub-kcal/mol accuracy for dimers at near equilibrium distances and is transferable across a large domain of small, neutral, closed-shell organic molecules, with accuracy that also extends to non-equilibrium configurations.
+Evidence suggests that the AVDO model is applicable to larger molecules as well.
 These advantages come at the cost of being more expensive than simpler models of exchange-repulsion.
-The AVDO model provides insight into how to improve the transferability of these other models and, more importantly, the model can be integrated in a machine-learned (ML) force field framework, where the additional cost is relatively moderate and is far outweighed by the benefit of having a model with excellent transferability.
+The AVDO model can be integrated in a machine-learned force field framework, where the additional cost is relatively moderate and is far outweighed by the benefit of having a model with excellent transferability.
 Integrating the AVDO model with an ML model for the density would make the AVDO model fully predictive.
-This approach has the advantage that it replaces machine learning dimer interaction energies with monomer densities, resulting in a significant reduction in the size of the dataset needed.
+This approach has the advantage of replacing the machine-learning task of predicting dimer interaction energies with that of predicting monomer densities, a combinatorially simpler problem that substantially reduces the size of the required dataset.
 This work brings us one step closer to transferable, high-accuracy force fields for biological applications such as drug discovery and for generating high-accuracy, synthetic data for ML force fields.